PricelessToolkit/CapiBridge/README.md

 #### LoRa Configuration

 > [!IMPORTANT]
-> LoRa configuration must match the configuration in Nodes/Sensors.
+> 1. LoRa configuration must match the configuration in Nodes/Sensors.
+> 2. For "RA-01H SX1276" and "RA-01SH SX1262" configuration is different

+Configuration for LoRa module "RA-01H" Rf chip "SX1276" All orders before 29/07/2025

 ```cpp

 #define SIGNAL_BANDWITH 125E3  // signal bandwidth in Hz, defaults to 125E3
 #define SPREADING_FACTOR 8    // ranges from 6-12, default 7 see API docs
 #define CODING_RATE 5          // Supported values are between 5 and 8